RustForWeb/floating-ui/book/src/introduction.md

 [Floating UI](https://floating-ui.com) is a library that helps you create “floating” elements such as tooltips, popovers, dropdowns, and more.

+It provides a toolkit of positioning features that let you robustly anchor an absolutely-positioned floating element next to a given reference element.
+For example, a popover floats next to and remains anchored to its triggering button, even while the page scrolls.

+It also provides features to avoid collisions with the viewport, as absolute positioning often leads to unwanted overflow depending on the location of the positioning reference.

 ## Frameworks

 Rust Floating UI is available for the following frameworks: